clearlinux/clear-linux-documentation/source/validate_sigs.rst

    OS for Intel Architecture releases in :file:`/usr/share/clear/update-ca/ClearLinuxRoot.pem`.

 #.
 The :command:`swupd` downloads the top-level manifest (MoM), as
-   well as the signed :file:`MoM.sig` for either the currently-installed image, and for the release being updated to in the case of an update.
+   well as the signed :file:`MoM.sig` for the currently-installed image, and for the release being updated to in the case of an update.

 #.
 The :command:`swupd` generates a ``sha256sum`` of the MoM.